jamiejamiebobamie/pegaFlashcards/notes.md

 steps to execute connector invocation:
 	The data page or activity executes a data transform to map the data from your application to the integration clipboard pages.
 	The data page or activity invokes the connector:
 	The connector is initialized based on its type.
 The type is the protocol the connector supports.
 	The connector maps the request data to the protocol-specific format using the mapping rules specified for the connector.
-Do not confuse this mapping with data transforms.
+Do not confuse this mapping withdata transforms.
 This mapping is between the clipboard and the format required by the protocol.
 	The application sends the request to the external system.
 	The application receives the protocol-specific response.
-The response data is parsed using the mapping rules specified in the connector rule and placed on the integration clipboard pages.
+The response data is parsed using the mapping rules specified in the connector rule and placed onthe integration clipboard pages.
 	The connector is finalized and returns control to the data page or activity.
 	Finally, a data transform maps the response data from the integration clipboard data structure to your application.
 The supported connector types are?
 	SOAP